stassop/ReactNativeTodo/README.md

 };
 ```

-We mock the Api methods, dispatch an async action, and check if the store has received the right actions:
+We mock the Api methods the action relies on, dispatch an async action, and check if the store has received the right actions:

 ```javascript
 import thunk from 'redux-thunk';